nscaledev/uni-scripts/README.md

 Uses the canonical version in Chart.yaml to tag and push, creating a release.

+### release.py

+A powerful script that does 95% of a full release or release candidate.

 ### ui-preview

 UI developer mode script, which has live reload and debug information readily available in your browser.